nhinvo/nhinvo.github.io/_posts/2025-11-11-site_modifications.md

 categories: coding
 ---

-Note: I am NOT an expert in CSS/HTML, in fact I have very limited experience in them.
+Note: I am NOT an expert in CSS/HTML, in fact I have very limited experience.
 Everything I did was trial and error.
 Proceed with caution!

 # Project Page Modifications
 ## 1. Editing Categories Headers.